The standard place to imprison distressed damsels

 - Diva from Blood+.

 - Princess Shirahoshi from One Piece is a variation: Her Stalker with a Crush, Vander Decken, can literally kill her from miles away because of his powers.
 This means that she had to stay confined in her room, which is located atop a tower, for ten years.
-And since she's only sixteen, that means she literally spent most of her life in that tower.
+Since she's only sixteen, that means she literally spent most of her life in that tower.

 - "Rapunzel" is a famous case of this, although she nixed the bedsheet in favour of nature's ladder.